 However, did you know that you can also use your car to make money — and all without quitting your regular job.
 Here are four great ideas:

 - Deliver Food for Local Restaurants

-There are dozens of food delivery companies you can connect with, including Just Eat, Uber Eats, Skip the Dishes, Deliveroo, Postmates, Takeaway.com, Delivery Hero, Grubhub, Doordash, Foodpanda, Swiggy, Zomato — and the list goes on.
-Each program has its own rules and rates, so it’s worth spending some time to research each option to see what works best for you.
-Also keep in mind that you may need to upgrade your car insurance.
+There are dozens of food delivery companies you can connect with, including Just Eat, Uber Eats, Postmates, Grubhub, and Doordash — to name just a few.
+Each program has its own rules and rates, so it’s worth spending some time researching each option to see what works best for you.
+Also, keep in mind that you may need to upgrade your car insurance.